caust1408/spa/README.md

   then type:
   curl http://localhost:8000/dates/?\_escaped\_fragment\_=

+  And notice the difference on how in the first curl you only see the div with no content and the next one you see all of the html

   ////////////////////////////////////
   NOTE: due to the markdown I added in the '\' so that the underscore would be shown on github, If you plan on copying it from a text editor it you will have to remove the '\' before the underscores.
   ///////////////////////////////////